Darrell Bricker

 Dr. Darrell Bricker is a Canadian author, pollster, public speaker, political scientist and political commentator.

-Profession

-Pollster

-Bricker is the current Global CEO of Ipsos Public Affairs, a polling, research, marketing, and analysis company.
+Education

+Bricker completed his B.A. in 1983 and his M.A. in 1984, both at Wilfrid Laurier University.
 While Bricker was completing his B.A. studies, he began to specialize in research, polling, and analysis methods.
 This led to further specialization during his M.A. and Ph.D.
+He completed his Ph.D. at Carleton University in 1989.

+Career

 After completing his Ph.D. at Carleton University in 1989, Bricker was hired in the Office of Prime Minister Brian Mulroney as the Director of Public Opinion Research.
 After a year in the Prime Minister's Office, Bricker was hired by the Angus Reid Group, a polling and analysis company that eventually merged with Ipsos.

-Author

-Bricker has published several academic articles and five books.
-All five books have become Canadian bestsellers: